 ‘Yes, oh yes quite recently, I am a psychologist, and have recently acquired a job at University campus as student counselor’.

 ‘Oh, that’s great.
 Congratulations on your new job.’
 I really had no idea how to further the conversation and hoped he would have something more to say.
-I think about you every night while I touch myself, seemed the highly inappropriate thing to say.
+I think about you every night while I touch myself, seemed a highly inappropriate thing to say.
 I blushed.

 ‘Thanks’ he nodded and smiled.
 That followed a short period of awkward silence, at last, I was forced to speak.